The Cryptocalypse Chronicles

 7/Ω. Digital Currency Group owes Genesis Trading $1.7 billion (or 170 ten million dollar mansions).
 Genesis Trading owes users of Gemini Earn interest bearing accounts $900 million (or 90 ten million mansions).
 That means Digital Currency Group owes retail users of Gemini Earn $900 million.

 Why did Digital Currency Group borrow all that money from retail?
 Barry Silbert, the Emperor Palpatine-esque CEO of the dark DCG empire, explained last week that they borrowed the money to do stock buybacks.
-Put another way they borrowed half a billion dollars from mom and pop cryptocurrency “investors” and put it straight into their own pockets and the pockets of their friends.
+Put another way they borrowed half a billion dollars from mum and pop cryptocurrency “investors” and put it straight into their own pockets and the pockets of their friends.
 Ryan Selkis is one such person (though it is unclear whether he was bought out by this loan or some other earlier transaction).

 8/Ω. One of the largest pools of investor owned Bitcoin in the world, the Grayscale Bitcoin Trust, is refusing to tell anyone where all the Bitcoins are.